Have Questions?

 484-476-1800

-Lastly, Mirmont Outpatient Center accepts private insurance, cash or self-payment, military insurance, medicare, medicaid, state education funds, county or local government funds and more.
+Lastly, Mirmont Outpatient Center accepts private medical insurance, cash or self-payment, military insurance, medicare, medicaid, state education funds, county or local government funds and more.

 Commonly Asked Questions about Addiction and Treatment